kmilapl/learnings/README.md

 * java - contains learnings acquired in <a href="https://www.udemy.com/course/programacao-java-para-iniciantes/learn/lecture/22381038?start=1#overview">this</a> and <a href="https://www.udemy.com/course/introducao-ao-java-e-orientacao-a-objetos/">this</a> udemy courses.
 * jupyter - contains learnings acquired on coursera's IBM professional data science learning path
 * python - contains learnins acquired in random coursers of python
+* javascript - contains learnins acquired in <a href="https://ibm-learning.udemy.com/course/curso-web/">this</a> course